d4vidsha/process-manager/README.md

 # COMP30023 2023 Project 1

-In this project, we implement a _process manager_ capable of allocating memory to proesses and scheduling them for execution.
+In this project, we implement a _process manager_ capable of allocating memory to processes and scheduling them for execution.
 The process scheduling and memory allocation are simulated.
 There is a _challenge task_ that requires controlling real processes.
 We will assume only one process is running at a time, i.e. a single-core CPU.

 ## How to run